About The Community Law Project

 To date, we have served over 2,000 clients.
-In our experience, issues are resolved often in one and sometimes in two meetings.
-While we have been unable to track long-term outcomes, the evidence of our impact is the resolution of client concerns, referrals to appropriate resources, and the appreciation expressed by clients for the services received.
+In our experience, issues are often resolved in one or, in some cases, two meetings.
+While we have been unable to track long-term outcomes, the evidence of our impact is seen in the resolution of client concerns, referrals to appropriate resources, and the appreciation expressed by clients for the services provided.

 How We Got Started

 Founded in 2005, CLP is a collaboration between California Western School of Law and several other organizations, including:

 - The UC San Diego School of Medicine

 - The UC San Diego School of Pharmacy

 - The Pacific College of Oriental Medicine